chappy23/angular-angularjs-hybrid/README.md

 # AngularAngularjsHybrid

-This project is to showcase how to run AngularJS and Angular applications together.
+This project showcases how you can get an AngularJS app to run within an Angular app with working routes.
+At my workplace I was responsible with finding a solution to keep the legacy AngularJS code the same and use new tech to develop the new pages and this was the solution that we used, although on a smaller scale.

-It demonstrates that you can keep your older AngularJS pages, controllers, etc and use Angular to create your new pages.
+With a bit of fiddling you can essentially drop your AngularJS app into the Ng1 folder, configure the routes and it should be good to go.

 Live example here: (home and checkout are Angular, album and pricing are AngularJS)